Audi Q8 gains plug-in hybrid power

 System output is 375 horsepower and 422 pound-feet of torque for the 55 TFSI e, and 455 hp and 516 lb-ft for the 60 TFSI e.
 Performance is brisk for both, with the 60 TFSI e able to sprint to 62 mph from rest in as little as 5.4 seconds.
 Top speed for both models is limited to 149 mph.

-Like all modern electrified Audis, the Q8 plug-in hybrids come with the automaker's predictive efficiency assist feature which automatically increases brake-energy recovery or puts the vehicle into coasting mode (switches off the engine) whenever the driver lifts their foot of the gas.
+Like all modern electrified Audis, the Q8 plug-in hybrids will come with the automaker's predictive efficiency assist feature which automatically increases brake-energy recovery or puts the vehicle into coasting mode (switches off the engine) whenever the driver lifts their foot of the gas.
 The actions are based on a number of factors such as the speed of a vehicle in front, the incline of road, or certain navigation data.

-The new Q8 plug-in hybrid models start sales in Europe later this year, but their availability in the United States is yet to be announced.
+The new Q8 plug-in hybrid models start sales in Europe later this year.

-Note: Update: This story has been updated to note that the Q8 plug-ins won't come to the U.S.